fizzle77/JAFDTC/README.md

 Just Another #%*@^!% DTC (JAFDTC) is a native C# WinUI Windows application that allows you to upload data typically saved on a data cartridge, such as steerpoints/waypoints and other avionics setup, into a DCS model at the start of a flight.
-The application supports the following DCS airframes.
+The application supports the following DCS airframes,

 * A-10C Warthog
+* AV-8B Harrier
+* F-14A/B Tomcat
+* F-15E Strike Eagle
 * F-16C Viper
 * F/A-18C Hornet

-Support for additional airframes is planned.
+* Mirage M-2000C

 This document describes how to get JAFDTC installed and running on your system.
 See the [user's guide](https://github.com/51st-Vfw/JAFDTC/tree/master/doc)